 We are closing in on the big day and haven’t honored some of the greatest secular songs from the Golden Age of American Christmas Music.
 In particular we have been remiss in failing to share the greatest performance of a modern Holiday song ever.
 Period.
 No arguments.
 The crown goes to Judy Garland singing Have Yourself a Merry Little Christmas to Margaret O’Brien in the 1944 film classic Meet Me in St. Louis.

-This year amid the separations and loneliness caused by the Coronavirus pandemic the throat catching melancholy of Garland’s performance is more resonate than ever.
+As the Coronavirus pandemic resurges and rages yet again, the throat catching melancholy of Garland’s performance is more resonate than ever.

 In some ways the role of the second daughter Esther of the comfortably middle class St. Louis Smith family was a step back for Garland to the juvenile parts in which she had gained she had gained fame.
 She had finally broken through to be cast as a young woman in Presenting Lilly Mars.
 But here she was back to playing a love struck high school girl.